-U.S. generally accepted accounting principles issued by the Federal Accounting Standards Advisory Board (FASAB) and OMB Circular A-136 require that the RSI be presented to supplement the principal financial statements for Executive branch agencies.
-Although the RSI is not a part of the principal financial statements, FASAB and OMB consider this information to be an essential part of financial reporting for placing the principal financial statements in appropriate operational, economic, or historical context.
-The House is a Legislative branch agency, which has elected to prepare its principal financial statements and related notes in accordance with the aforementioned Circular.
-However, as a Legislative branch agency, certain RSI disclosures required by the Circular are not applicable to the House or are not required by certain laws or regulations.
-We have applied certain limited procedures to the RSI disclosures included in the House 2018 financial statements in accordance with U.S. generally accepted government auditing standards.
-Such procedures consisted of inquiries of management about the methods of preparing the RSI and comparing the information for consistency with management's responses to the auditor's inquiries, the financial statements, and other knowledge we obtained during the audit of the financial statements, in order to report omissions or material departures from FASAB guidelines, if any, identified by these limited procedures.
-We did not audit, and we do not express an opinion or provide any assurance on, the RSI because the limited procedures we applied do not provide sufficient evidence to express an opinion or provide any assurance.
-Our audit opinion on the principal financial statements is not affected by the RSI information not provided.
+U.S. generally accepted accounting principles issued by the Federal Accounting Standards Advisory Board (FASAB) and OMB Circular A-136 require that the RSI be presented to supplement the financial statements for Executive Branch agencies.
+Although the RSI is not a part of the financial statements, FASAB considers this information to be an essential part of financial reporting for placing the financial statements in appropriate operational, economic, or historical context.
+The House is a Legislative branch agency, which has elected to prepare its financial statements and related notes in accordance with the aforementioned Circular.
+However, as a Legislative branch agency, certain RSI disclosures required by the

+Circular are not applicable to the House or are not required by certain laws or regulations.
+We have applied certain limited procedures to the RSI in accordance with U.S. generally accepted government auditing standards, which consisted of inquiries of management about the methods of preparing the RSI and comparing the information for consistency with management's responses to the auditor's inquiries, the financial statements, and other knowledge we obtained during the audit of the financial statements, in order to report omissions or material departures from FASAB guidelines, if any, identified by these limited procedures.
+We did not audit and we do not express an opinion or provide any assurance on the RSI because the limited procedures we applied do not provide sufficient evidence to express an opinion or provide any assurance.